hoss-stack/FSND-Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

 - `POST '/auth'`: This takes a email and password as json arguments and returns a JWT based on a custom secret.
 - `GET '/contents'`: This requires a valid JWT, and returns the un-encrpyted contents of that token.

-The app relies on a secret set as the environment variable `JWT_SECRET` to produce a JWT.
-The built-in Flask server is adequate for local development, but not production, so you will be using the production-ready [Gunicorn](https://gunicorn.org/) server when deploying the app.
+The app relies on a secret set in AWS parameter storage `JWT_SECRET` to produce a JWT.  server when deploying the app.

-## Initial setup
-1. Fork this project to your Github account.
-2. Locally clone your forked version to begin working on the project.

 ## Dependencies